mpadge/distdecay/README.md

 An R package for analysis of distance decay functions.

-Input: One square matrix of relationships between pairs of locations; one squre matrix of corresponding distances.
+Input: Two square matrices; one of relationships between pairs of locations and one of corresponding distances.

 Output: Distance decay functions for each location, quantified as either covariance or mutual information coefficients.